rodriggj/aws-devops-pro/config_mgmt/ecs/readme.md

 2. You learned that deployment of AWS resources always involves mulitple AWS services that are combined to execute a task.

-    1. We used `AWS EC2` for our virtual host
+    - [ ] We used `AWS EC2` for our virtual host
-    2. We used `AWS VPC` to provision Subnets and our Default Network configuration
+    - [ ] We used `AWS VPC` to provision Subnets and our Default Network configuration
-    3. We used `AWS IAM` to provision roles and permissions
+    - [ ] We used `AWS IAM` to provision roles and permissions
-    4. We used an `AWS AMI` to provision a container optimized EC2 configuration
+    - [ ] We used an `AWS AMI` to provision a container optimized EC2 configuration
-    5. We used `AWS CloudFormation` to create a IaC template to deploy AWS resources
+    - [ ] We used `AWS CloudFormation` to create a IaC template to deploy AWS resources
-    6. We have metrics enabled via `AWS CloudWatch`
+    - [ ] We have metrics enabled via `AWS CloudWatch`

 3. You learned that the CPU and RAM are shared across the agents deployed to the host.

 4. You learned that when you register an EC2 instance with an ECS Cluster, the cluster automatically creates an autoscaling group that is multi-AZ.

-5. If you view the `AutoScaling`, you can see 1. that the Launch Configuration specifies the AMI, 2.
-IAM Instance Profile (Permissions), 3. the User Data maintains a config file that specifies the cluster allocation, 4.
-Monitoring is enabled 5. the ephimeral storage is mounted
+5. If you view the `AutoScaling`, you can see
+    - [ ] That the Launch Configuration specifies the AMI,
+    - [ ] IAM Instance Profile (Permissions),
+    - [ ] The User Data maintains a config file that specifies the cluster allocation,
+    - [ ] Monitoring is enabled
+    - [ ] The ephimeral storage is mounted

-6. If you view the `EC2 dashboard` you can see that 1. a security group has been provisioned, 2. you can config the ingress/egress
+6. If you view the `EC2 dashboard` you can see that
+    - [ ] A security group has been provisioned,
+    - [ ] You can config the ingress/egress

-7. If you view the `IAM role`, you can see that 1. the Policy has been provioned
+7. If you view the `IAM role`, you can see that
+    - [ ] The Policy has been provioned

-8. You learend that you can ssh into the EC2 host utilizing your key-pair, and validate that 1. you are using an optimized AMI, 2. you can view you config file which will indicate to the AMI which ECS cluster to register to
+8. You learend that you can ssh into the EC2 host utilizing your key-pair, and validate that
+    - [ ] You are using an optimized AMI,
+    - [ ] You can view you config file which will indicate to the AMI which ECS cluster to register too

 ```bash
 cat /etc/ecs/ecs.config